arduino/docs-content/content/hardware/02.hero/boards/due/features.md

 <Feature title="54 digital pins" image="hw-pin">

-The Due has 54 digital pins, whereas 12 supports PWM (Pulse Width Modulation).
+The Due has 54 digital pins, 12 of which support PWM (Pulse Width Modulation).

 </Feature>